Noninvertible symmetry and topological holography for modulated SPT in one dimension: Introduction

 Major outcomes of our investigations can be summarized as follows.
 For the cSPT (Sec.~\ref{sec:cSPT}), we identify two new families of cSPTs besides the cluster states by generalizing the roadmap laid out in \cite{shao24}.
 Each family is parameterized by an integer $\alpha \in \mathbb{Z}_N$ and represents a distinct SPT different from the cluster state when $\alpha\neq 0$ and from each other when $\alpha \neq \alpha'$.
 The original cSPT itself is shown to be the boundary theory of {\it two coupled layers} of $\mathbb{Z}_N$ toric codes.
 For the dSPT (Sec.~\ref{sec:dSPT}), we first write down a new cluster model with dipole symmetries and identify the appropriate KW and KT transformation.
 By an extension of the roadmap developed for cSPT, we identify a family of new dSPTs parameterized by two integers $\alpha, \beta \in \mathbb{Z}_N$.
 The dSPT is shown to be the boundary theory of two coupled layers of anisotropic, dipolar toric code Hamiltonian proposed in \cite{ebisu24}.
 For the eSPT (Sec.~\ref{sec:eSPT}) we perform the similar analysis and arrive at a new family of eSPTs parameterized by $\alpha \in \mathbb{Z}_N$.
 The exponential cluster model appears as the boundary theory of two coupled layers of exponentially modulated toric codes proposed in \cite{watanabe23,delfino20232d}.
 In all three cases, the corresponding KW transformation can be interpreted as changes in the boundary conditions from rough to smooth boundaries of the appropriately chosen 2D bulk models.
+For ease of readership, a summary of the distinct NIMSPT Hamiltonians, highlighting their structural and physical characteristics, is provided in Sec.~\ref{sec:Summaryof}.

 Overall, this work represents a meaningful addition to the growing list of literature on lattice model with NIS~\cite{yamazaki23,yan24,chatterjee24,gorantla24,seiberg24,yamazaki25,cao25,seifnashri25,sakura25,bhardwaj25,gu25}, as well as the burgeoning field of 1D SPTs protected by modulated symmetries~\cite{han24,lam24,you24,verresen25}.
 Particular emphases are given to the marriage of modulated symmetry, noninvertible symmetry, and topological holography through investigation of several explicit models of 1D MSPT.